interledger-deprecated/ilp-plugin-virtual/README.md

   "account": "can be anything; only used for logging", "token": "channel name in MQTT server",
-  "limit": "amount of negative balance that can exist", "balance": "starting balance of the trustline", "host": "host of MQTT server",
+  "limit": "amount of negative balance that can exist", "warnLimit": "amount of negative balance before warning to settle", "max": "amount of positive balance that can exist", "warnMax": "amount of positive balance before warning to settle", "settlePercent": "(default 0.5) in [0,1], proportion of distance between current balance and limit to settle to.", "balance": "starting balance of the trustline", "host": "host of MQTT server",
   "prefix": "prefix for ilp address",